nsmarino/institute/essays/where-is-the-friends-house/info.md

 image: '/images/where-is-the-friends-house/where-is-the-friends-house.jpg'
 ---

-# Where is the Friend's House?
+# Where is the Friends House?

 <section>
 Abbas Kiarostami